Hoyasumii/bee-movie/README.md

 He's unconscious, and so is the copilot.

 Not good.
-Does anyone onboard have flight experie
+Does anyone onboard have flight experien